 An important realization for starters

 It looks like the copy will affect the final look of our contact base and, at the same time, the limitations of our contact base will affect the quality of our copy.

 So we’ve got two options here:

-Option one: we can build very specific contact base including many columns and all kinds of data, and next try to come up with cold email copy that makes sense and uses only some fields from the base, yet not all of them.
+Option one: we can build a very specific contact base including many columns and all kinds of data, and next try to come up with a cold email copy that makes sense and uses only some fields from the base, yet not all of them.

 Option two: we can try to come up with a draft of our email and follow-ups and check, what types of information we would ideally want to use as our personalization snippets.

 Option one takes loads of time and still does not guarantee that in the dozens of columns filled with stats and numbers there will be information we can use in our email.
 Yes, the information will be helpful and important for segmentation purposes, but the question of what exactly we’re going to write to our prospects still stands.

 That’s why I’m an advocate of option two – start from the first draft of the copy.
 I don’t say option one is wrong.
 It is a reasonable approach for some groups of prospects and for some purposes cold email may serve.
 But I’ve seen great results (50% reply rate!) following option two.